akhealth/EIS-Modernization/technical-prototyping.md

 - **Cloud/PaaS/Azure** - DHSS has adopted Azure and will be using this PaaS moving forward.
 More information on access can be found [in the DevSecOps repo](https://github.com/AlaskaDHSS/DevSecOpsMvp/blob/master/Azure.md).
 - **CI/CD pipeline** - Continuous Integration / Continuous Deployment mechanism are now in place and documented [in the DevSecOps repo](https://github.com/AlaskaDHSS/DevSecOpsMvp/blob/master/vsts/GitBranchingStrategy.md).

-## [IN PROGRESS] People & skills
+## People & skills

 Producing technical prototypes requires DHSS developers and product managers to devote time and energy working in the systems and building.
-To do this, we need...
+To do this, we leverage some or all of the following:

-- C# & .NET Core
+- Familiarity with C# & .NET Core
 - Front-end development
-- Azure expertise
+- Experience with Azure
+- Familiarity with Git, VSTS and an understanding of CI/CD
+- Ability to identify risks
 - On-prem service/data expert
-- An experimental culture - The team needs to be committed to trying things out, experimenting, and learning from either successes of failures.
+- An experimental mindset - The team needs to be committed to trying things out, experimenting, and learning from both successes or failures
-- Just do it attitude - working rough/imperfect, just getting started
-- CI/CD understanding
-- Staffing commitments
+- A bias toward action - working in a deliberately rough & imperfect way in order to make progress mitigating risk
 - Product management - High level vision, roadmap, modular/incremental thinking, prototype scoping
-- Ability to identify risks
-- Security office involvement
-- Technical architecture vision/mediator (Risk)
-- Approach to working with ARIES (Risk)

-## [IN PROGRESS] Getting Started
+## Getting Started

-- Identify the people invovled with prototyping efforts
+- Identify the people invovled for prototyping efforts to be successful
 - Identify required approvals from security office
-- Identify the risks (this could be a facilitated session)
+- Identify the risks (this may be a facilitated session, where a team colectively identifies potential risks)
 - Assign criticality level to risks
 - Synthesize risks into actionable items, and identify risks outside scope of prototyping activity
 - Identify boundaries of concern for prototypeing effort (scoped around technical matters)

-Create a template for this?